kizito9898/IT-Documentation/CustomerService/Handling-Difficult-Customers.md

 **My response**:

-> *I’m really sorry you’ve had to wait—that’s understandably frustrating.
+> *I’m really sorry you’ve had to wait, that’s understandably frustrating.
 I just picked up your ticket and I’m on it now.
 Let me take a quick look and I’ll keep you updated as I work on this.*

 ---